Atusiimire/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 script that prints all possible combinations of two letters, except oo, Letters are lower cases, from a to z 12.script that prints a number with two decimal places, followed by a new line, The number will be stored in the environment variable NUM
-14.script that converts a number from base 10 to base 16, The number in base 10 is stored in the environment variable DECIMAL
+14.script that converts a number from base 10 to base 16, The number in base 10 is stored in the environment variable DECIMAL 15.script that encodes and decodes text using the rot13 encryption.
+Assume ASCII